 In 1740 CPE Bach gained the position of Harpsichordist to Frederick II of Prussia, then 6 years later he negotiated his exit from the position to become Music Director of Hamburg.

-His numerous compositions include symphonies, chamber music, organ sonatas and songs.
-Initially, his music was very traditional due to his position with Frederick II, however, once he moved to Hamburg his music progressed and is known to have influenced the likes of Haydn, Mozart, and Beethoven.
+His numerous compositions include symphonies, chamber music, organ sonatas, and songs.
+Initially, his music was very traditional due to his position with Frederick II.
+However, on moving to Hamburg his music progressed and influenced by the likes of Haydn, Mozart, and Beethoven.

 Carl Philipp Emmanuel married in 1744 and only three of his children survived to become adults.
 However, unlike his father’s children, none became musicians.

-CPE Bach died of a “chest ailment” in Hamburg on 14th December 1788 and was later buried crypt of the Michaeliskirche.
+CPE Bach died of a “chest ailment” in Hamburg on 14th December 1788.
+He is buried in the Michaeliskirche (The Church of St. Michael).